-The Eighth ACM/IEEE Symposium on Edge Computing (SEC)
+The Ninth ACM/IEEE Symposium on Edge Computing (SEC)

 The Lufthansa group will be offering discounts for flights to Rome.
 More details please check Attend